dfsp-spirit/brainload/develop/README_DEVELOPMENT.md

-# cogload Development information
+# brainlog Development information

-This is intended for developers who modify `cogload`.
+This is intended for developers who modify `brainlog`.

 ## Detailed development instructions